a00908270/masterthesis/thesis.md

 The id of the new dataset is 5b1811a046e0fb0001fa28cc.
 In the following requests the id is shortened as `{id}`.

-### Add ViNNSL Definition to the neural network
+### Add ViNNSL Definition to the Neural Network

 The ViNNSL definition XML contains metadata like name and description of the network as well as the stucture of the neural network model.
 There is one input and one output layer defined.
 In between there are two hidden layers.
 It is also possible to specify additional parameters.

-The activation function is set to Tangens hyperbolicus, the learning rate is 0.1 and the training is limited to 500 iterations.
-A seed, set to 6, allows reproducable training score.
+The activation function is set to tangens hyperbolicus, the learning rate is 0.1 and the training is limited to 500 iterations.
+A seed, set to 6, allows a reproducible training score.

 #### Request